AtharvaJam/Monocular-RTAB/README.md

 # Monocular-RTAB

-## Performing RTAB using a Monocular Camera with Intel DepthNet Integration
+## Performing RTAB-MAP SLAM using a Monocular Camera with Intel DepthNet Integration